cegeka-everesst/camis-api/README.md

 * `--clientId` : the clientId, provided to you by the Camis Horizon administrator
 * `--clientSecret` : the clientSecret, provided to you by the Camis Horizon administrator

+### Results and logging
+Log files can be found at

+* log/camis-horizon-app.log : general logging
+* log/check-workorders.log : specific operation logging of the **checkWorkOrders**
+* log/sync-timesheets.log : specific operation logging of the **syncTimeSheets**

 ## Prerequisites
 Java 17